melmdesign/jobs/Product-Designer.md

 * You think about the entire experience of users rather than a single screen in isolation
 * You know how to give critical feedback, and create consensus
 * You care about delivering a consistent experience and visual language across all platforms
-* By validating your assumtions with proper user research and usability testing, you make sure you're adressing the right problems the right way
+* By validating your assumptions with proper user research and usability testing, you make sure you're addressing the right problems the right way
 * You're not only interested in input from developers, marketers and users, but you're able to ask the right questions, give feedback and critique your solutions.
 * You like working on a product from start to end and iterate it until an excellent and solid feature can be shipped.
 * You have a strong portfolio that demonstrates a well-structured, iterative design process for turning an idea into a creative and unique design